 Label usage in Handshake

 Labels are very versatile and can be used to meet a wide array of needs in Handshake.
-Below are some examples of how schools use labels in multiple workflows.
+Below are some examples of how institutions use labels in multiple workflows.

 Can I use labels to restrict access?

-While the preferences are located in different areas of School Settings, the fields look the same for each:
+While the preferences are located in different areas of Institution Settings, the fields look the same for each:

 If a student MUST BE labeled “label name”, then that means only students with the selected label will be able to use that particular feature.